francoisgeorgy/fretboard-api/README.md

         root: "1 0"    // string 1, fret 0   format: "<string> <fret>"
         // offset: 1,       --> determined if lowest root has fret > 0
     }

+# API

+## Conventions

+### Method parameters

+The format is method(mandatoryParam1, mandatoryParam2, ... mandatoryParamN, {optionalParams})

+All _mandatory_ parameters are passed as normal parameters.

+All _optional_ parameters are passed as an object.

+If the method does not require any _mandatory_ parameter and only has _optional_ parameters, than the method has only one object parameter.

+### Parameters order

+When a method require both a string number and a fret number, then the order is always string, fret.

 # Tests